 Several mineral imbalances have been linked to OCD.

-OCD patients typically have lower than normal levels of iron, magnesium, and zinc and higher than normal levels of manganese and calcium.
-(34)
+OCD patients typically have subpar levels of iron, magnesium, and zinc and elevated levels of manganese and calcium.

 This indicates that proper mineral balance is important for OCD.